Sharatmaharjan/Notes/12/Chapter 5: Object- Oriented Programming (OOP).md

 ____________________________________________________________________________________________________________________________________________________________

 ### 5.2 Features of Object-Oriented Programming (OOP)

-Certainly!
-Here’s a rewrite of the OOP features using PHP examples:

----

-### 5.2 Features of Object-Oriented Programming (OOP)

 Object-Oriented Programming (OOP) is a paradigm centered around objects and classes, which help organize and structure code.
-Here are the core features of OOP with PHP examples:

 ### 1. Class

 **Definition:**